E-MailRelay

 To install E-MailRelay on Windows run emailrelay-setup.exe.

-The installation GUI will take you through the installation options and then install the run-time files from the payload directory into your chosen locations and also create a startup batch file (emailrelay-start.bat).
+The installation GUI will take you through the installation options and then install the run-time files from the payload directory into your chosen locations and also create a startup batch file (emailrelay-start.bat) and configuration file (emailrelay.cfg).

 If you plan to install into Program Files and ProgramData, or if you want to run E-MailRelay as a Windows service then you will need to allow the installation program to run as Administrator.